Fernando-Beise/Senac-JS/README.md

 * These lists are in chronological order.

 ## Folders:
+* Correções = A list of exercises done in a different way (done by Uriel).
+* Desafios = A list of challenges done outside of class.
 * Exercicios = A list of exercises done in class.
-* Desafios = A list of challenges done outside of class.
-* Correções = A list of exercises done in a different way (done by Uriel).
+* Refeitos = A list of old exercises, done with current knowledge .

 ## Specs:
 * Done in VSCode.